CyberSwell/Cyber-Cheat-Sheets/TCM PEH - The Complete Course Notes.md

   -  Consider using target list with ```nmap -sS -p- -iL liveHosts.txt```
 - ```nmap -sU -p [target]```**:** Begin enumerating UDP ports.
 Consider using live hosts list.
 - ```nmap -sU -p- [target]```**:** Check all UDP ports.
 Consider using live hosts list.

+# 2b: Enumeration
+##  Notable Ports:
+- **22:** Commonly SSH.
+Not typically an attack vector, but may indicate credentials could be found on host.
+- **80, 8080, 443:** Commonly HTTP & HTTPS.
+Indicates a web application may be available on the host, or at minimum a web service.
+- **139, 445** Commonly SMB shares, historically many exploits (ex: MS17-010)
+- **111, 135:** Commonly RPC.